ut-ras/ras_site_old/_posts/2015-09-02-year_in_review.md

 driving.
 In 2015, the University of Texas Robotics and Automation Society won the Best Video Presentation Award for [<span class="bodyLink">a video production highlighting the organization's entry for the competition</span>](https://www.youtube.com/watch?v=QIHHMD3rOR0).

-### Region V
+### Region 5
-Region V Robotics went to New Orleans in April for the 2015 competition.
-Going through a course autonomously using sensors and vision processing, UT RAS’s Region V team took 13th place in competition.
+Region 5 Robotics went to New Orleans in April for the 2015 competition.
+Going through a course autonomously using sensors and vision processing, UT RAS’s Region 5 team took 13th place in competition.

 ### The Convention for Unconventional Robotic Movement (CURM)
 CURM is a convention hosted by the University of Texas Robotics and Automation